aanderse/LdapRecord.com/source/docs/laravel/quickstart.md

 LDAP_TLS=false
 ```

+View the core [configuration](/docs/configuration) documentation for more information.

 ### Step 4: Usage {#usage}

 To begin, you may either use the built-in [models that LdapRecord comes with](/docs/models#predefined-models),